CVE-2018-6346

 01 // Technical Summary

 Proxygen, a Facebook-developed HTTP proxy, is vulnerable to a denial-of-service (DoS) attack due to improper handling of HTTP/2 priority settings.
-Attackers can exploit this flaw by sending specially crafted HTTP/2 requests, leading to a circular dependency within the priority calculation logic, ultimately causing the proxy to consume excessive resources and become unresponsive, effectively rendering it unusable.
+Attackers can exploit a circular dependency within the priority handling logic to exhaust server resources, leading to a complete service outage.

 02 // Vulnerability Mechanism

-Step 3: Request Delivery: The attacker sends the crafted HTTP/2 request to the vulnerable Proxygen instance.
+Step 2: Frame Delivery: The attacker sends the malicious PRIORITY frame to a Proxygen instance.

-Step 5: Circular Dependency Detection Failure: Due to the vulnerability, Proxygen fails to detect the circular dependency within the priority graph.
+Step 4: Circular Dependency Detection Failure: The Proxygen implementation fails to detect the circular dependency introduced by the attacker's frame.

-Step 6: Resource Exhaustion: Proxygen enters an infinite loop or consumes excessive CPU cycles while trying to resolve the circular dependencies.
-This leads to high CPU utilization and resource exhaustion.
+Step 5: Resource Exhaustion: The server enters an infinite loop or consumes excessive resources attempting to resolve the circular dependency.
+This might involve repeated calculations, memory allocations, or CPU cycles.

 03 // Deep Technical Analysis

-The vulnerability stems from a flaw in Proxygen's handling of HTTP/2 priority frames.
-Specifically, the code fails to properly validate and prevent the creation of a circular dependency within the stream prioritization graph.
-When an attacker crafts HTTP/2 priority settings that establish a circular relationship between streams (e.g., stream A depends on B, B depends on C, and C depends on A), the proxy enters an infinite loop or consumes excessive CPU cycles while attempting to resolve the dependencies.
-This leads to a denial-of-service condition.
-The root cause is a lack of proper input validation and cycle detection within the priority calculation algorithm, allowing malicious actors to manipulate the stream prioritization graph and trigger resource exhaustion.
-This is not a memory corruption vulnerability like a buffer overflow or use-after-free, but rather a logic error that leads to a denial of service.
+The vulnerability stems from a flaw in Proxygen's HTTP/2 priority handling.
+Specifically, the code fails to properly validate and prevent the creation of circular dependencies within the priority tree.
+When an attacker crafts a malicious HTTP/2 priority frame that establishes a circular dependency (e.g., stream A depends on B, B depends on C, and C depends on A), the server enters an infinite loop or consumes excessive resources attempting to resolve the dependency graph.
+This can lead to CPU exhaustion, memory allocation failures, and ultimately, a DoS condition.
+The root cause is a lack of proper input validation and cycle detection within the priority tree management logic.